PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Using pytest
 ------------

-To install the packages necessary to run tests on your local computer,
+To install the packages necessary to run tests on your local computer (including tox_ and pytest_), run:
-run:

 .. code-block:: shell